rutzsco/demo-health-checks/README.md

 ## Functional Test

-Validates Service is running correctly by validating dependencies.
+Endpoint that validates service is running correctly by validating dependencies.

 Sample Dependencies:
 - Storage